-- The current account returned to surplus in 2013-17, due to a narrower trade deficit in goods and a higher surplus in services. - In 2019 the current account registered a deficit of 0.1% of GDP, reflecting weaker global demand and strong imports (investment-related goods).
-Still, the balance of tourism improved by 2.5 percentage points (p.p.) since 2013 and the energy balance improved by 1.0 p.p. to -2.6% of GDP. - ▶ In 2020, the current account will probably deteriorate, as very weak global demand will undermine exports and the Tourism surplus will certainly shrink.
+- ► For the first time since 2013, the current account registered a deficit equivalent to 0.1% of GDP in 2019, reflecting weaker global demand and strong imports (investment-related goods).
+Still, the balance of tourism improved by 2.5 percentage points (p.p.) since 2013 and the energy balance improved by 1.0 p.p. to -2.6% of GDP. - In 2020, the current account will probably deteriorate, as very weak global demand will undermine exports and the Tourism surplus will certainly shrink.
+Since the end of 2019, the current account has deteriorated by 0.5 p.p. of GDP, mainly due to the narrowing of the tourism balance to 7.7% of GDP in April from 8.3% in December.